 in Switzerland, what with its fairytale castle and

-town is situated on the western edge of huge
+is situated on the western edge of huge Lake

-selves wishing we had two days there instead
+wishing we had two days here instead of one.

-of just one.
-The River Aare cuts through the
+The River Aare cuts through the middle of

-middle of Thun, forking into two branches, so
+Thun, forking into two branches, so you can sit

-you can sit on the banks of either branch – or
+on the banks of either branch – or enjoy the

-“island” in the middle that is full of
+“island” in the middle that is full of shops and

-shops and restaurants.
-The train station is on
+restaurants.
+The train station is on one side of

-one side of the river and the medieval core of
+the river and the medieval core of town on the

-town on the other.
-As soon as we reached the
+other.
+As soon as we reached the river from the

-river from the train station, we couldn't help
+train station, we couldn't help ourselves -- we

-ourselves, we just had to stop.
-We plopped our
+just had to stop.
+We plopped our bags right

 |We went for a short walk around 9 pm to see the town lit up at night